-If you divorce, the sponsor must update the Defense Enrollment Eligibility Reporting System (DEERS) with a copy of the divorce decree.
-Your TRICARE eligibility may change after a divorce.
+When there is a divorce, sponsors must update the Defense Enrollment Eligibility Reporting System (DEERS) with a copy of the divorce decree.

-Your benefits end at 12:01 a.m. on the day of the divorce, unless you meet certain requirements.
+Former spouse's benefits will end at 12:01 a.m. on the day of the divorce, unless he or she meet certain requirements.

-- You can use your name and health benefit number to get care and file claims
+- Will use their own name and health benefit number to get care and file claims

-- You don’t use your former sponsor's name and number
+- They won't use your name and number in DEERS

 - A sponsor’s biological and adopted children stay eligible for TRICARE until they age out. >> Learn More